Ngardi language

 Ngardi, also spelt Ngarti or Ngardilj, is an Australian Aboriginal language that is considered moribund.
 It was previously thought to be an alternative name for the Bunara language, but these are now classified as separate languages.
-It was/is spoken by the Ngarti people of the Northern Territory and northern Western Australia.
+It was/is spoken by the Ngardi people of the Northern Territory and northern Western Australia.

 Classification

 Capell (1962) considered Ngardi, Warlpiri, and Warlmanpa to be dialects of a single language.
 R. M. W. Dixon (2002) grouped Ngardi together with Warlpiri and Warlmanpa in the Yapa group, but admitted that this was based on limited data.
 McConvell and Laughren (2004) showed that it was in Ngumbin, a closely related group, and this was followed in Honeyman (2005).
 However, Bowern (2011) listed it as a more distant Wati language.

 Tindale shows Ngardi as an alternative name for Bunara language, but Lynette Oates and Arthur Capell showed that Bunara was a separate language.
 The two languages have now been assigned separate code in AIATSIS's AUSTLANG database.